The Assembly

 declared that both had been in validly elected and got the Canterbury monks

-to choose as archbishop Stephen Langton, an eminent English scholar then studying
+to choose as archbishop Stephen Langton, an eminent English scholar then

-understanding which at this time was clearly lacking.
+without a mutual understanding which at this time was clearly lacking.
+John inevitably refused to recognize

-threatened to put England under an interdict, and, when various fruitless negotiations
+put England under an interdict, and, when various fruitless negotiations

 broke down the interdict was published (23 March 1208).
 With a few